opencybersecurityalliance/stix-shifter/adapter-guide/develop-mapping-keywords.md

 ```
 **STIX Translation**

-Below stix bundle contains two ipv4-addr objects which are created based on `unwrap` keyword:
+This STIX bundle contains two ipv4-addr objects which are created based on `unwrap` keyword:

 ```
 {